giannisalinetti/open-cluster-management-examples/README.md

 - [ManagedClusterSets](cluster-management/managedclustersets): an example of a `ManagedClusterSet` creation.
 - [ManifestWork](cluster-management/manifestwork): a sample `ManifestWork` that can be created on managed clusters.
+- [Placement](cluster-management/placement): a minimal `Placement` example to select a cluster using label selectors.

 ### Maintainers
 Gianni Salinetti <gsalinet@redhat.com>